Before You Begin

 Sherpa Tip: While a printer can be connected via USB and shared across the network using Windows®, updates to Windows® can change settings and make this connection unreliable.
 If you'll be sharing a receipt printer between multiple computers, we recommend upgrading to the Ethernet-capable Epson TM-T88VI ("Epson 6") model.

 c.If this workstation also has a cash drawer, hook that up.
-The end that looks like an old school phone cable goes into the back of the printer.
-The end that looks like an Ethernet cable goes into the bottom of the cash drawer.
+The end that looks like an old school phone cable (smaller connector) goes into the back of the printer.
+The end that looks like an Ethernet cable (larger connector) goes into the bottom of the cash drawer.

 Sherpa Tip: Don't share cash drawers between multiple computers.
 While it can be accomplished by using a printer shared across the network, this setup makes your cash reconciliation process less reliable, makes cash discrepancies impossible to investigate, and prevents accurate reporting.